"Auden, honey wake up, please." Auden opened her eyes to see her mother standing next to her bed.

 "Ah, caught the lovebirds out of bed, did you?" he asked.

-"Yes," she answered.
+"Yes," she answered, leaning against the doorframe and smirking.
 "And I believe it's time they actually went to bed.
 Separately, of course."

 "Mum!"
 Auden squeaked as Fred began to laugh.
 Mrs. Parker smiled at them before waving goofily and continuing up the stairs.